ataylor89/diary/informationwar.md

 If I make a mistake, it's innocent, because it's well-intentioned

-I have to protect myself from malicious information
+I have to protect myself from malicious misinformation

 Listen